LukasBommes/PV-Hawk/docs/source/contributing.rst

 PV module segmentation
 ----------------------

 As mention in the :doc:`limitations`, PV module segmentation is currently robust for PV plants with row-based layout, but has issues with rooftop plants.
+Large improvements are to be expected when training on a more diverse dataset including rooftop plants.
+It may also be worthwhile to use a more recent instance segmentation model than Mask R-CNN.

 Use of visual videos in addition to IR videos